 Course Name: Multicultural Literature

 Course Number: 134Z

 Duration: 2 Terms

 Grade: 11-12

 Prerequisites: English 9, English 10

-Note: None
+Note: 5 th Period, 44-Minute Class; Not Offered in 2020-2021; Offered in 2021-2022

 As an elective course, Global Literature explores cultures and works not otherwise covered in World Literature.
 The class would focus primarily on short stories, essays, poems, and TED talks from authors not from American or Great Britain.
 It includes reading comprehension exercises, literary criticism, and individual composition.